hellohaptik/docs_haptik/docs/external-chat-tool/thread-control.md

 # Why would you need TC / should you be using TC?

-Most of our clients use TRACT an Haptik IVA and an ECT configued.
+Most of our clients that use TRACT, utilise a Haptik IVA along with a single ECT.
 This typical use-case manages thread control implicitly and you do not need to manually trigger TC operations.

-Explicit thread control is a feature relevant to you in the following use-cases:
+Explicit thread control features relevant to you in the following use-cases:

-- You are a client implementing >1 ECT in tandem.
+- You are a client implementing more than one (>1) ECT in tandem.
-- You're using 1 ECT but using Smart Agent Chat alongside.
+- You're using one (1) ECT but using Smart Agent Chat alongside.

 # Receivers